Kowsik1406/guvi_project2/README.md

     go to configure in jenkins and choose pipeline script from SCM give the repository url
-    add the git credentials ( not required if public repo)
+    add the git credentials ( not required if public repo) add the aws credentials ( accesskey & secretaccesskey as pswd)

 7. Once the build is succeed then go to ec2 and type kubectl get svc